-Every boy needs a birthday dinner, none more so than my other half, Jarod (he of the cauliflower cheese).
-He deserves a reward for putting up with me for so long and this year we decided to throw a dinner party to celebrate him edging a step closer to 50.
+Every boy needs a birthday dinner, none more so than my then other half, Jarod (he of the cauliflower cheese).
+He deserved a reward for putting up with me for so long and this year we decided to throw a dinner party to celebrate him edging a step closer to 50.

 Cooking for large numbers can be a real pain, especially when you’ve got an oven for four people with a changeable attitude to temperature and you’ve had a skinful while preparing the food.
 This dish is simple to prepare, simple to cook (you do need to check that the fish is cooked all the way through when cooking in bulk) and simple to present.

 The wow factor here comes from the presentation (see the last pic below).
 I’m lucky enough to have an extra long board – if you don’t, then buy a 3ft piece of wood to serve from.
 Serving this individually lacks the punch of serving it as a centre piece (for Jarod I got the oohs and aaahs I was hoping for).

 I’ve chosen tarragon for this but basil works well too.
 Another combo is swap the tarragon and lemon for Thyme and bitter orange.

 Music to listen to while preparing this dish: ‘Happy birthday’ by Stevie Wonder